5 Essential Elements for Running a Successful Home Business

 This is not like a job where someone is telling you what to do and how to do it.
 ALL the choices are yours when you run your own business.
 Choose a different strategy, make a decision, take action, and move on.

-Keep your overhead costs low.
-Working from home is hard to beat in terms of low overhead.
-No rent to pay, no commute, no staff either.
-The lower your overhead the quicker you get into profit.
 Charge the maximum amount the market will accept.
 The best time to increase your rate/prices is when you’re doing well.
 To keep loyal customers, have a modest increase each year for existing clients.
 Every other business does it.
 Taxes go up.
 Food goes up.
 Gasoline goes up, and so should your rates/prices.

 ● Make the increase at the same time each year.
 Tell them ahead of time to expect it.